konfuzio-ai/konfuzio-sdk/docs/sdk/examples/file-splitting-class/index.md

-### Splitting for multi-Document files: Step-by-step guide
+### Develop and save a custom File Splitting AI

+In this tutorial, you will learn how to train a custom File Splitting AI on the data from a Project of your choice and save a trained model for further usage.

 #### Intro

-It's common for multipage files to not be perfectly organized, and in some cases, multiple independent Documents may be included in a single file.
+It's common for multi-paged files to not be perfectly organized, and in some cases, multiple independent Documents may be included in a single file.
 To ensure that these Documents are properly processed and separated, we will be discussing a method for identifying and splitting them into individual, independent Sub-documents.